aimfeld/ZendDiCompiler/README.md

 ## Factory code

-ZendDiCompiler will automatically generate a service locator in the `data` directory and update it if constructors are changed during development.
+ZendDiCompiler will automatically generate a service locator in the `data/ZendDiCompiler` directory and update it if constructors are changed during development.
 Services can be created/retrieved using `ZendDiCompiler::get()`.
 If you need a new dependency in one of your classes, you can just put it in the constructor and ZendDiCompiler will inject it for you.